MejonaTechnology/blog-crm-microservice/README.md

 - Authentication system ready
 - Logging and monitoring configured

-The blog-service is now ready for feature development and can be deployed alongside other microservices in the Mejona Technology admin dashboard ecosystem.
+The blog-service is now ready for feature development and can be deployed alongside other microservices in the Mejona Technology admin dashboard ecosystem.# Trigger deployment with configured secrets